crownstone/crownstone-lib-python-ble/tools/README.md

 ## Tool config

+#### Optaining keys

+Go to [my.crownstone](my.crownstone.rocks) and copy the access token to your clipboard.
+Click of the [Crownstone REST API explorer](https://my.crownstone.rocks/explorer/), and set your access tokes.
+Now you are able to make call to the API.

+To get your sphere keys to to the *users/me* tab, click the *try it out* button, and copy your ID from the responce body.
+With this ID you can access your keys on the */users/{id}/keysV2* tab.
+Fill your ID into the form and the responce body should display the keys and keytypes.
+These have to be formatted like shown bellow.
 This is the tool config format.
 It is shown in /config/tool_config.template.json.
 ```
 {
   "absolutePathToKeyFile": null,